Zero trust architecture

-Zero trust architecture (ZTA) or perimeterless security is a design and implementation strategy of IT systems.
+Zero trust architecture (ZTA) is a design and implementation strategy of IT systems.
 The principle is that users and devices should not be trusted by default, even if they are connected to a privileged network such as a corporate LAN and even if they were previously verified.
+The principle is also known as perimeterless security or formerly de-perimeterization.

 ZTA is implemented by establishing identity verification, validating device compliance prior to granting access, and ensuring least privilege access to only explicitly-authorized resources.
 Most modern corporate networks consist of many interconnected zones, cloud services and infrastructure, connections to remote and mobile environments, and connections to non-conventional IT, such as IoT devices.

 The traditional approach by trusting users and devices within a notional "corporate perimeter" or via a VPN connection is commonly not sufficient in the complex environment of a corporate network.
 The zero trust approach advocates mutual authentication, including checking the identity and integrity of users and devices without respect to location, and providing access to applications and services based on the confidence of user and device identity and device status in combination with user authentication.
 The zero trust architecture has been proposed for use in specific areas such as supply chains.

 The principles of zero trust can be applied to data access, and to the management of data.
 This brings about zero trust data security where every request to access the data needs to be authenticated dynamically and ensure least privileged access to resources.
-In order to determine if access can be granted, policies can be applied based on the attributes of the data, who the user is, and the type of environment using Attribute-Based Access Control (ABAC).
-This zero-trust data security approach can protect access to the data.
+In order to determine if access can be granted, policies can be applied based on the attributes of the data, who the user is, and the type of environment using attribute-based access control (ABAC).
+This zero trust data security approach can protect access to the data.

-History
+Definitions

+Several definitions of zero trust have been proposed since the term was first used in 1994.

+Early definitions

 In April 1994, the term "zero trust" was coined by Stephen Paul Marsh in his doctoral thesis on computer security at the University of Stirling.
 Marsh's work studied trust as something finite that can be described mathematically, asserting that the concept of trust transcends human factors such as morality, ethics, lawfulness, justice, and judgement.

-The problems of the Smartie or M&M model of the network (the precursor description of de-perimeterisation) was described by a Sun Microsystems engineer in a Network World article in May 1994, who described firewalls' perimeter defence, as a hard shell around a soft centre, like a Cadbury Egg.

 In 2001 the first version of the OSSTMM (Open Source Security Testing Methodology Manual) was released and this had some focus on trust.
 Version 3 which came out around 2007 has a whole chapter on Trust which says "Trust is a Vulnerability" and talks about how to apply the OSSTMM 10 controls based on Trust levels.